wsjr/BlockchainND/P7/README.md

-# Supply chain & data auditing
+# Coconut Supply chain & data auditing

-This repository containts an Ethereum DApp that demonstrates a Supply Chain flow between a Seller and Buyer.
+This repository contains an Ethereum DApp that demonstrates a Coconut Supply Chain flow which goes from farmer, processor, retailer to consumer.
 The user story is similar to any commonly used supply chain process.
 A Seller can add items to the inventory system stored in the blockchain.
 A Buyer can purchase such items from the inventory system.
 Additionally a Seller can mark an item as Shipped, and similarly a Buyer can mark an item as Received.

 The DApp User Interface when running should look like...